Kid Colt: Kid Colt (superhero)

 Kid Colt (real name: Elric Freedom Whitemane) is a contemporary superhero character in the Marvel Comics universe who has appeared as a member of the modern-day Young Allies.
 Created by Fabian Nicieza and Mark Bagley, he debuted in Heroes Reborn: Young Allies #1 (Jan.
 2000).

 Born to hippies, Elric was a normal child, until government agents paid his parents to let them give him special "tests" (which were attempts to fuse his DNA with the DNA of the equine aliens known as the Kymellians).
-The tests were successful, and young Elric changed into a strange, bipedal horse-like creature.
+The tests were successful, transforming Elric into a bipedal horse-like creature.
 Hearing stories of the wild west, Elric assumed the identity of Kid Colt, and began to use his newfound powers to help those in need.
 He was eventually recruited by the Young Allies to help them free two alien beings.
 Elric decided to remain with the team.

 Elric is a hybrid of human and Kymellian.
 Due to his alien DNA, he can shapeshift into a humanoid horse, and teleport short distances.
 He can store items in sub-space "closets", pockets of extra-dimensional space which can hold items as large as a human being until Elric needs them.
-By creating multiple pockets which are linked together, Elric can run through them, and seem to rapidly blink in-and-out of existence.
-When he is not in his horse form, Elric wears a cowboy-themed costume in homage to the original Kid Colt.
+By creating multiple pockets which are linked together, Elric can run through them, and seem to rapidly blink in and out of existence.
 Due to his horse-like digestive system, Elric is a vegetarian.